lynchcm/MicroHugo/content/resource-centre/small-business-hacks/Make Your Business Look Professional.md

 ## Create a Cover for Documents

 Take inspiration from the fancy brochures that used to be the go-to for impressing potential clients and give it a modern twist with a digital front cover for your documents.

 It could be as simple as a logo and your company name on a cover sheet, or you could get more creative with free online graphic design software like [Canva](https://www.canva.com/).

-(Psst — if you’re one of our clients and ask us really nicely we’ll chuck one in for free with our Instant Brand package!)